-Local #DespiteTheDark campaign raises awareness on women’s safety running at night.
+Local #DespiteTheDark campaign for women’s safety running at night.

 Chicago Athlete Magazine – July 26, 2018